beetbox/beets/docs/plugins/freedesktop.rst

 Freedesktop Plugin
 ==================

 The ``freedesktop`` plugin creates .directory files in your album folders.
-This allows, when using a freedesktop.org compliant file manager, such as Dolphin or Nautilus, an album to have its cover art as the folder's thumbnail.
+This lets Freedesktop.org compliant file managers such as Dolphin or Nautilus to use an album's cover art as the folder's thumbnail.

 To use the ``freedesktop`` plugin, enable it (see :doc:`/plugins/index`).